-paragraphs

-Statutory Board Financial Reporting Standard 33 Earnings per Share
+Paragraphs

 OBJECTIVE 1

-SCOPE 2-4
+SCOPE 2

-DEFINITIONS 5-8
+DEFINITIONS 5

-MEASUREMENT 9-63
+MEASUREMENT 9

-Basic Earnings per Share 9-29
+Basic earnings per share 9

-Earnings 12-18
+Earnings 12

-Shares 19-29
+Shares 19

-Diluted Earnings per Share 30-63
+Diluted earnings per share 30

-Earnings 33-35
+Earnings 33

-Shares 36-40
+Shares 36

-Dilutive Potential Ordinary Shares 41-63
+Dilutive potential ordinary shares 41

-Options, warrants and their equivalents 45-48
+Options, warrants and their equivalents 45

-Convertible instruments 49-51
+Convertible instruments 49

-Contingently issuable shares 52-57
+Contingently issuable shares 52

-Contracts that may be settled in ordinary shares or cash 58-61
+Contracts that may be settled in ordinary shares or cash 58

 Purchased options 62

 Written put options 63

-RETROSPECTIVE ADJUSTMENTS 64-65
+RETROSPECTIVE ADJUSTMENTS 64

-PRESENTATION 66-69
+PRESENTATION 66

-DISCLOSURE 70-73
+DISCLOSURE 70

 EFFECTIVE DATE 74

-APPENDICES:
+APPENDICES

-A. Application Guidance
+A Application guidance

-ILLUSTRATIVE EXAMPLES
+ILLUSTRATIVE EXAMPLES (See separate document)

 Statutory Board Financial Reporting Standard 33 Earnings per Share (SB-FRS 33) is set out in paragraphs 1-76 and Appendices A and B. All the paragraphs have equal authority.
-SB-FRS 33 should be read in the context of its objective, the Preface to Statutory Board Financial Reporting Standards and the Framework for the Preparation and Presentation of Financial Statements.
+SB-FRS 33 should be read in the context of its objective, the Preface to Statutory Boards Financial Reporting Standards and the Conceptual Framework for Financial Reporting.
 SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.